The top Whole Foods competitors range from specialty markets to nationwide retail chains.

 When it comes to competing for a share of the market, price is one of the main considerations for consumers.

 Customers also care about convenience, so location is important as well.

 Whole Foods’ unique selling point is its organic produce which it holds to its own quality standards.

-They look to only stock foods that have been minimally processed and they do not stock eggs from battery cages.
+The company looks to only stock foods that have been minimally processed, and it does not stock eggs from battery cages.